Milosz-cat/Milosz-cat/README.md

 ### Hi there 👋

-I'm Miłosz, currently pursuing my second year of studies at [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
+I'm Miłosz, currently pursuing my third year of studies at [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
 A few years ago, I stumbled upon the world of programming and was instantly captivated by its potential to breathe life into ideas with just a few lines of code.

 My coding journey commenced with C++ and Python during my university coursework.
 This initial fascination prompted me to delve deeper into the realm of technology, leading me to discover Django.